WHAT IS THE "METABOLIC SYNDROME"?

 There are usually no immediate physical symptoms in metabolic syndrome.
 However, medical problems associated with the insulin resistance of this syndrome and its corresponding complications may develop over time and themselves present with clinical symptoms.
 Your health care provider who is familiar with metabolic syndrome will make the diagnosis by obtaining the necessary tests, including blood pressure monitoring, waist circumference monitoring, blood glucose, serum insulin, and lipid profile (triglycerides and HDL).

-HOW IS THE "METABOLIC SYNDROME" DIAGNOSED?
+HOW IS "METABOLIC SYNDROME" DIAGNOSED?

 WATCH THIS VIDEO TO LEARN MORE!

-WHAT TESTS CAN YOU REQUEST YOUR DOCTOR TO PERFORM TO HELP YOU FIND OUT IF YOU HAVE THE "METABOLIC SYNDROME"?
+WHAT TESTS CAN YOU REQUEST YOUR DOCTOR TO PERFORM TO HELP YOU FIND OUT IF YOU HAVE "METABOLIC SYNDROME"?

-WHAT ARE SPECIFIC WAYS TO REDUCE YOUR RISK OF OR REVERSE THE PROCESS LEADING TO THE "METABOLIC SYNDROME"?
+WHAT ARE SPECIFIC WAYS TO REDUCE YOUR RISK OF OR REVERSE THE PROCESS LEADING TO "METABOLIC SYNDROME"?